 The other interesting thing about La Jolla is that seals and sea lions come and hang out at these beaches.
 You can see them lounging on the rocks, but don’t get too close because they can be aggressive!

 If you want to go on more of a hike, head north of La Jolla to Torrey Pines Natural Reserve.
 This area is used to protect endangered flora species, and you can learn about them as you walk through the many (easy) trails which start in the reserve and can end at the beach.

 Depending on what kind of night you’re interested in having, there are a quite a few San Diego neighborhoods to check out!

 Gaslamp is perfect if you want a lively night out in San Deigo, with high energy bars and clubs and dancing all around.
 North Park is great if you’re looking for something more tame with hip food and alcohol choices.
 If you want a more sophisticated night, check out Little Italy which has more upscale bars and restaurants for a spot of romance.

 If you don’t drink alcohol, both Gaslamp and North Park also have arcade bars where you can just play games and have fun.
 Also, Little Italy is lovely to simply walk around and explore at night.
 It gets busy with a buzzy atmosphere and often has street performers performing Italian ballads.

 And that’s a quick tour of 48 hours in San Diego!
 2 days in San Diego is obviously not enough time to get to do everything in the city, but hopefully, with this itinerary, you’ll be able to find a lot to love about San Diego.

 About the Author

-This guest post was written by Angelica who is a travel and food blogger at Good Trip, Bad Memory.
+This guest post was written by Angelica who is a travel and food blogger at Things to do & Eat.
 She is based in San Diego, and when she’s not gallivanting around the city, she’s probably travelling to new places and trying their food or getting lost in their nature.